Schnocker

 Miniature Schnauzer Rescue of Houston

 Schnockers can sometimes be found through breeders of their parent breeds, the Miniature Schnauzer and Cocker Spaniel.
 However, adopting from shelters or breed-specific rescues is a more ethical choice, offering a loving home to a dog in need and reducing the demand for breeders.
-If purchasing from a breeder, ensure they adhere to ethical practices and prioritize the health and well-being of their dogs.

 Standard Schnauzer Puppies For Sale - AKC Marketplace